 About 1000 people were rendered homeless and now staying with relatives and friends.
-Seven people sustained various degrees of injuries including two people who had fractures on their legs and one had a fracture on the arms.
+Seven people sustained various degrees of injury including two people who had fractures on their legs with another victim having a fracture on the arms.

 The injured were sent to hospital for medical treatment.
 The communities are Kanshegu, Nyoglo and Balshie.
 Affected buildings include the palace at Kanshegu chief, two school buildings, houses and private buildings.

 Speaking to NADMO officer at the scene, the principal disaster control officer of the Municipality, Haruna Musah said they could not immediately assist the victims with any material saying that “we are handicapped and have virtually nothing in stock.

 He said he would contact the Regional officer “to come to their assistance but we cannot do anything.

 The headmaster of Kanshegu Arabic and English school, Sanyare Paul said the disaster will affect academic performances of the school pointing out that schools will resume for the third term next Tuesday.

 He appealed to the Assembly, NGOs, NADMO to come to their assistance “as a matter of urgency to roof the school”.
 He said the school will have to observe lessons under trees and caution teachers of the school not to take advantage of the problem to either stay at their homes or report late to school.

 The rain storm started on Friday night and caused the havoc.
 One of the victims who had a fracture on his thigh Abdulai Iddrisu told TV3 at Balshe that he used his ” strength to prevent the collapse of my room in order to save my children but unfortunately the building collapsed on one of them and he also had a fracture on the leg”.